What is EMI and How is it Calculated?

 N = Total number of monthly instalments

-Your EMI is not fixed randomly — it depends on key factors that directly affect your repayment amount.
+Your EMI depends on key factors that directly affect your monthly repayment.

-A higher loan amount leads to a higher EMI because you are borrowing more principal.
+A higher loan amount leads to higher EMI because the borrowed principal is larger.

-Even a small change in interest rate can noticeably change your EMI and total repayment over a long tenure.
+Even a small rate change can noticeably affect EMI and total repayment over long tenures.

-A longer tenure reduces monthly EMI, but usually increases the total interest paid over the full repayment period.
+Longer tenure reduces monthly EMI but usually increases total interest paid.

-Part-prepayments can reduce the outstanding balance and may help lower EMI or shorten tenure, depending on lender rules.
+Part-prepayments can reduce outstanding balance and help lower interest burden.

-Before taking a home loan, it is important to understand both your monthly EMI and total repayment.
-This calculator helps you plan with clarity instead of assumptions.
+Before taking a home loan, it is important to understand both monthly EMI and total repayment.

-If your EMI feels high, these practical steps can help reduce the monthly burden:
+If your EMI feels high, these practical steps can help reduce monthly burden:

-Before applying for a home loan, look beyond just EMI.
-Check interest type (fixed or floating), processing fees, prepayment rules, and the total cost of borrowing.
+Before applying for a home loan, look beyond EMI.
+Check interest type, processing fees, prepayment rules and total borrowing cost.

-A lower EMI may look attractive at first, but a longer tenure can significantly increase the total interest paid.
-Choose a repayment structure that fits both your current income and future financial goals.
+A lower EMI may look attractive at first, but a longer tenure can significantly increase total interest paid.

 | Scenario | Loan Amount | Interest Rate | Tenure | Estimated EMI |